HIPAA Readiness.

 HIPAA is US federal law — Title II of the Health Insurance Portability and Accountability Act of 1996 — administered by the Department of Health and Human Services Office for Civil Rights (HHS OCR).
 Three operative rules affect anything that touches Protected Health Information (PHI):

-The Security Rule is where cloud infrastructure shows up.
-It is organized into administrative, physical, and technical safeguards, each with standards and implementation specifications.
-Implementation specifications are either "required" (must be done) or "addressable" (must be done unless a documented analysis shows an equivalent alternative).
+The Security Rule is organized into administrative, physical, and technical safeguards, each with standards and implementation specifications.
+Implementation specifications are either “required” (must be done) or “addressable” (must be done unless a documented analysis shows an equivalent alternative).

 Most digital health, healthtech, and care-adjacent SaaS companies are business associates.
 They sign a Business Associate Agreement (BAA) with each covered entity they serve, and the BAA contractually binds them to the same Security and Privacy Rule requirements.